cscw2015/maverick/Interim/Interim.md

 	- if city official are unable to provide time for interviews, we still have something to work from
 - goal is to conduct eight 30 minute interviews
 	- council members to be interviewed decided primarily on availability, since our time for project is limited
-	- want to interview six members from Victoria city council as well as two members from city council of Vancouver
+	- want to interview six members from Victoria city council as well as a member of Sooke city council
-	- interviews from Vancouver is to have comparison data with a larger city
+	- interviews from Sooke is to have comparison data with a larger city
+	- also wish to conduct one or two interviews with public figures that involve themselves with city council on a regular basis
 - also using public city meetings to observe usage of computers in facilitating meetings, if at all
 	- meetings occur every two weeks, held at City Hall in Victoria on Thursdays at 7pm
 	- attended two meetings on October 15th and October 29th